chamatheapp/chama-frontend-assignment/README.md

 You can also add instructions for us in this [file](./instructions.md) - edit it at will.

-**After you finished, you can share the repository URL with us (preference) or, if you made it on a private repository, just send us a .zip containing the source code.**
+**After you've finished, you can share the repository URL with us (preferred) or, if you made it on a private repository, just send us a .zip containing the source code.**

 If you hosted with firebase, you need to share its URL.